French Academy of Sciences: History

 In 1818 the French Academy of Sciences launched a competition to explain the properties of light.
-The civil engineer Augustin-Jean Fresnel entered this competition by submitting a new wave theory of light.
+The civil engineer Augustin-Jean Fresnel entered the competition by submitting a new wave theory of light.
 Siméon Denis Poisson, one of the members of the judging committee, studied Fresnel's theory in detail.
 Being a supporter of the particle-theory of light, he looked for a way to disprove it.
 Poisson thought that he had found a flaw when he demonstrate that Fresnel's theory predicts that an on-axis bright spot would exist in the shadow of a circular obstacle, where there should be complete darkness according to the particle-theory of light.
-The Poisson spot is not easily observed in every-day situations, so it was only natural for Poisson to interpret it as an absurd result and that it should disprove Fresnel's theory.
+The Poisson spot is not easily observed in every-day situations and so it was only natural for Poisson to interpret it as an absurd result and that it should disprove Fresnel's theory.
 However, the head of the committee, Dominique-François-Jean Arago, and who incidentally later became Prime Minister of France, decided to perform the experiment in more detail.
 He molded a 2-mm metallic disk to a glass plate with wax.
 To everyone's surprise he succeeded in observing the predicted spot, which convinced most scientists of the wave-nature of light.

-For three centuries women were not allowed as members of the Academy.
+For three centuries women were not allowed as members of the academy.
 This meant that many women scientists were excluded, including two-time Nobel Prize winner Marie Curie, Nobel winner Irène Joliot-Curie, mathematician Sophie Germain, and many other deserving women scientists.
 The first woman admitted as a correspondent member was a student of Curie's, Marguerite Perey, in 1962.
 The first female full member was Yvonne Choquet-Bruhat in 1979.

 Membership in the academy is highly geared towards representing common French populace demographics.
 French population increases and changes in the early 21st century led to the academy expanding reference population sizes by reform in the early 2002.

 The overwhelming majority of members leave the academy posthumously, with a few exceptions of removals, transfers, and resignations.
 The last member to be removed from the academy was in 1944.
 Removal from the academy was often for not performing to standards, not performing at all, leaving the country, or political reasons.
 In some rare occasions, a member has been elected twice and subsequently removed twice.
 This is the case for Marie-Adolphe Carnot.